orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 1. Everybody will still be able to read the data given a CID or content hash via a simple `ipfs.dag.get` or `ipfs.get` call.
 2. The ACL can never change, which means you can't add/revoke other write permissions, and if you lose access to your IPFS node, you can never write to it either.

 Security is a vast topic.
 People can, and do, spend decades of their lives thinking about and working on security in all its numerous aspects.
-For the purposes of this tutorial, we will approach security from three perspectives: Encryption, Identity, and Authorization.
+For the purposes of this tutorial, we will approach security from two perspectives: Encryption and Access control

 ### Encrypting and decrypting your data